Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

 \subsection{Fully Homogeneous BNPG}

 A homogeneous BNPG is called fully homogeneous if the players share the same cost $c$.
-Further, we restrict the function $g$ to be strictly convex, as a result, a PSNE always exists and can be efficiently computed.
-The convexity of $g$ is essential for the positive results; we show that without the convexity checking if a fully homogeneous BNPG has a non-trivial PSNE is hard.
+Further, we restrict the function $g$ to be strictly convex; as a result, a PSNE always exists and can be efficiently computed.
+The convexity of $g$ is essential for the positive results; without the convexity checking if a fully homogeneous BNPG has a non-trivial PSNE is NP-complete.